Solution landscapes of ferronematics in microfluidic channels: Numerical results

-We continue to decrease $l$ to see how the multiplicity and importance of OR solutions changes.
-This is tracked in \Cref{fig:bifurcation_c=5} via a bifurcation diagram.
-For $l=4.4$ and $c=5$, we have five stable states, the four familiar stable full solutions, and $OR$ which remains stable.
-So we again have co-stability between OR and full solutions.
-We find eight other critical points, six of which are new full solutions, while the states $OR1$ and $OR2$ persist and remain index-1 saddles.
-For $l=4$ and $c=5$ we see that the solution branches for the full solution pairs $F2$ and $F3$, cease to exist and are replaced by two new OR solutions, $OR3$ (index-1) and $OR4$ (index-2 and the new parent state), which emerge for $l\approx 4.35$.
-These new OR solutions are presented in \Cref{fig:saddle_points_l=4_c=5}.
-All other solutions persist from $l=4.4$ and their stability/index is unchanged.
-We have five OR solutions for these parameter values, making them almost as prevalent as full solutions (there are six).
-Finally, for $l=3$ and $c=5$ the solution branches for $OR$ and $OR2$, cease to exists (they do not exist for $l>3.6$ approximately).
-All other solutions persist and their index is unchanged, making $Stable\pm$, $Stable\mp$, $Stable+$ and $Stable-$ the only stable solutions once again.
-Hence, the key point for these parameter values is the reduction in OR solutions and their importance to the solution landscape.
-In particular, we no longer have co-stability between OR solutions and full solutions.
-In summary, this study highlights that large $c$ and large $l$ enhance the formation and importance of OR solutions.
+In \Cref{fig:bifurcation_c=5}, we plot a bifurcation diagram to track how the solution landscape responds to decreasing $l$ for $c=5$.
+For $l=4.4$ and $c=5$, we have five stable states: two full solution pairs as in \Cref{fig:stable_l=0.2_c=1} and the stable $OR$ solution.
+So we have co-stability between OR and full solutions.
+We find eight unstable critical points: six full solutions and the index-$1$ saddle points, $OR1$ and $OR2$ respectively.
+For $l=4$ and $c=5$, the unstable full solution pairs, $F2$ and $F3$, cease to exist and are replaced by two new OR solutions, $OR3$ (index-1) and $OR4$ (index-2 and the new parent state), which emerge for $l\approx 4.35$.
+These new OR solutions are plotted in \Cref{fig:saddle_points_l=4_c=5}.
+All other solutions persist in continuation from $l=4.4$ and their stability/Morse index is unchanged.
+We have five OR solutions for this parameter set, making OR solutions almost as prevalent as full solutions (of which there are six).
+Finally, for $l=3$ and $c=5$, the solution branches for $OR$ and $OR2$, cease to exist (they do not exist for $l<3.6$ approximately).
+All other solution branches persist and their Morse index is unchanged, so that $Stable\pm$, $Stable\mp$, $Stable+$ and $Stable-$ are the only numerically found stable solutions.
+Hence, the key point is that OR solutions become increasingly less prevalent and perhaps less important (in terms of static and dynamic/switching processes) as $l$ decreases for a fixed large $c$.
+In particular, we no longer have co-stability between OR solutions and full solutions for $l \leq 3$ and $c=5$.